 Room and Board Arrangements:

 Students will be accommodated in small houses (about 2-3 rooms each) in Telheiro (Reguengos de Monsaraz), a small town near Perdigões.
 Each house has a kitchen, living room, and one bathroom.
-Shared rooms hold a maximum of 2 people.
+Shared rooms hold a maximum of 3 people.
 The houses will be cleaned twice a week.
-It is the students’ responsibility to maintain and clean the house for the rest of the week.
+It is the students’ responsibility to maintain the house clean for the rest of the week.
 Students will be taken by car to the site daily.
 Once a week, at the end of the day, students will be driven to the laundry.
 Lunch and dinner will be provided.
 Breakfast is the students’ responsibility.
 Sunday lunch is students’ responsibility.
 Food and other amenities can be purchased at local stores.
 Three supermarkets are about a 15 minutes ride from Telheiro.
-Also, the restaurant Sem Fim is at a 5-minute walking distance from the houses.
+Also, the restaurant Sem Fim is at a 5 minute walking distance from the houses.
 Regarding dietary restrictions, since lunch is provided by Esporão’s canteen of and dinner is provided by a local cook, it is difficult to accommodate any specifications rather than vegetarian.
 It is not possible to accommodate vegan or gluten free diets.
 The gastronomy in Alentejo is very rich and diverse, but also traditional and conservative.
 On Sundays there will be field trips.
 Lunch is not included.
 On the 8th of August there will be an optional field trip to Mérida, Spain, charged separately.

 The AIA is North America's largest and oldest nonprofit organization dedicated to archaeology.
 The Institute advances awareness, education, fieldwork, preservation, publication, and research of archaeological sites and cultural heritage throughout the world.
 Your contribution makes a difference.